 When children begin in our Nursery they usually settle very quickly and children who take more time will have a “staggered” entry.
 To help ease these children into Nursery life, the staggered entry gradually increases the time spent in the nursery over three days.
 Parents are welcome to stay during this time.
 In the Reception classes, parents and children visit their reception class before starting and teachers make nursery visits.
 During the transition from Nursery to Reception, some children will make booklets with photos in to help them to become familiar with their new school.

-If a child has already been identified as having a SEND, the Inclusion Manager may meet with the people who know the child best and, at times, an external agency may support the transition.
+If a child has already been identified as having a SEND, the SENCO may meet with the people who know the child best and, at times, an external agency may support the transition.
 At the end of every year, teachers organise handover meetings to make sure the new teacher has the information needed to support each child.
 This includes discussing targets, assessments and any interventions and support that the child has received.
 Children also have a “meet the teacher” day where they get a chance to spend time in their next class with the new class teacher and staff that will be working with them.
 Where it is helpful, some children will make transition books with photos and information about their new classroom.

 How do we support pupils with SEND to improve their social and emotional development?